thecodecrate/python-pipeline/tests/modular_fragmented_design.md

     ```python
     # partials/with_partial1_interface.py
+    from typing import Protocol

     class WithPartial1Interface(Protocol):
-        ...
+        ...  # List methods
     ```

     ```python
     # partials/with_partial1.py
-    from .partial1_interface import Partial1Interface as ImplementsInterface
+    from .with_partial1_interface import WithPartial1Interface as ImplementsInterface

     class WithPartial1(ImplementsInterface):
-        ...
+        ...  # Implements methods and attributes
     ```

     `ImplementsInterface` must always be the last item in the inheritance list to avoid MRO conflicts.

     ```python
+    # cat.py
+    from .partials.with_partial1 import WithPartial1
+    from .cat_base import CatBase as WithBase
+    from .cat_interface import CatInterface as ImplementsInterface

-    class Cat(WithPartial1Interface, ImplementsInterface):
+    class Cat(
+        WithPartial1,
+        WithBase,
+        ImplementsInterface,  # Must be the last item
+    ):
         ...
     ```

-2. **Importing a Base Class**: When importing a base class or its interface into another module, rename them to `WithBase` and `WithBaseInterface`, respectively.
+2. **Importing Base Classes**: When importing a base class or its interface into another module, rename them to `WithBase` and `WithBaseInterface`, respectively.
 This distinguishes the base class from other components and maintains naming consistency.

     ```python
     # cat_interface.py
     from .cat_base_interface import CatBaseInterface as WithBaseInterface

-    class CatInterface(WithBaseInterface, Protocol):
+    class CatInterface(
+        WithBaseInterface,  # Renamed to WithBaseInterface
+        Protocol,
+    ):
         ...
     ```

     ```python
     # cat.py
     from .cat_base import CatBase as WithBase
+    from .cat_interface import CatInterface as ImplementsInterface

-    class Cat(WithBase, ImplementsInterface):
+    class Cat(
+        WithBase,  # Renamed to WithBase
+        ImplementsInterface,
+    ):
         ...
     ```

 3. **Partial Interface - Inheritance List**: A partial interface must import the interfaces of any other partials it depends on.
 This ensures that all necessary methods and attributes are available.
+It also must import the base interface and `Protocol`.

     ```python
     # partials/with_partial3_interface.py
     from .with_partial1_interface import WithPartial1Interface
     from .with_partial2_interface import WithPartial2Interface

-    # Partial3 uses methods from Partial1 and Partial2
+    from ..cat_base_interface import CatBaseInterface as WithBaseInterface

     class WithPartial3Interface(
-        WithPartial2Interface,
-        WithPartial1Interface,
+        WithPartial2Interface, # Dependency: methods from Partial2
+        WithPartial1Interface, # Dependency: methods from Partial1
+        WithBaseInterface,     # Base interface
         Protocol,
     ):
         ...
     ```

-    The inheritance list must be ordered from the most specific (newer dependencies) to the most general (base dependencies), followed by `Protocol` to avoid MRO resolution conflicts.
+    The inheritance list must be ordered from the most specific (newer dependencies) to the most general (base dependencies), followed by the base class interface and `Protocol` to avoid MRO resolution conflicts.

-4. **Partial Class - Inheritance List**: The concrete class of a partial should import only its corresponding interface.
-It must not import other partial classes or their interfaces, even when it depends on them.
+4. **Partial Class - Inheritance List**: The concrete class of a partial should import its corresponding interface `ImplementsInterface`.
+It must not import the base class, other partial classes or their interfaces, even when it depends on them.

     ```python
     # partials/with_partial3.py
     from .with_partial3_interface import WithPartial3Interface as ImplementsInterface

-    # Partial3 CANNOT import Partial1 or Partial2, even though it uses their methods
+    # MUST NOT import Base Class, Partial1 or Partial2, even though it uses their methods
     class WithPartial3(ImplementsInterface):
-        ...
+        ...  # Implements methods and attributes
     ```

-    However, partial classes can import external concrete classes, like traits.
+    Partial classes often only inherit `ImplementsInterface`, however, they can inherit other classes, as long as they are external concrete classes, like traits.

     ```python
     # partials/with_partial3.py
     from external_module import SomeTrait
+    from .with_partial3_interface import WithPartial3Interface as ImplementsInterface

-    class WithPartial3(SomeTrait, ImplementsInterface):
+    class WithPartial3(
-        ...
+        SomeTrait,
+        ImplementsInterface,
+    ):
+        ...  # Implements methods and attributes
     ```

 5. **Composed Interface - Inheritance List**: The composed interface must import all partial interfaces and the base interface.